 Business owners of all sizes know they need a website and usually do what they can with what they have.
 Tell me this, would you show up to your first meeting with a raggedy suit, poorly styled hair and a beaten up back pack?
-I would think not, you would find the money somewhere to get what you need.
+I would think not, you would find the money somewhere to get what you need to show the part.
 After all this is your first impression, right?

 Same thing goes for website design.
 How many times have you searched for something online and you click on the website to only sit there and wait for it to load?
 I don’t know about you, but when I see the spinning circle of death, I move onto the next one.
 Yes, I judged the book by its load speed.

 Now let’s say I find what I’m looking for, it loads at a decent speed for me to only find a mess!
-The information is vague, contact us is difficult to locate, no real information about who they are, it’s right down ugly and worse yet, it doesn’t tell me if they are on social media.
+The information is vague, ‘contact us’ is difficult to locate, there is no real information about who they are, the website is right down ugly and worse yet, it doesn’t tell me if they are on social media.
 I mean, come on, it’s 2014, I want to stay in touch. #areyoukiddingme